-Never use a fixed fee plan (with your online backup pricing)
+1. Never use a fixed fee plan (or unlimited storage)

 Using fixed pricing is the easiest way to lose money on a managed backup service, especially if you bundle it with “unlimited” storage.
 Over time your storage, bandwidth, and support costs scale with the amount of data and number of machines your customer is backing up, so don’t sell yourself short by agreeing to a fixed fee plan.

 It may sound more attractive to customers upfront, and for good reason, but in the long run you will want the flexibility to charge more if a client’s backups grow exponentially.
 As you’ll see below, you can craft an aggressive per GB or tiered pricing model that is fair to both you and your end-users.